 Get your gait on no matter how much of a battle the weather outside presents.

-When it’s a war zone of weather out there, the world’s simplest sport is difficult.
-Running might supercharge the endorphins, massage out any stubborn creative blocks and replace those weekly therapy sessions, but when you are cocooned in a feather duvet and the sun isn’t due to rise for at least another hour, it’s easy to see why bed conquers this much loved outdoor pursuit.
+When the weather is nothing short of questionable, the world’s simplest sport is difficult.
+Running might supercharge the endorphins, massage out any stubborn creative blocks and act as a therapy session, but when you are cocooned in a feather duvet and the sun isn’t due to rise for at least another hour, it’s easy to see why bed conquers this much loved outdoor pursuit.

 Once dressed, don’t go outside straight away, warm up inside to get the blood flowing.
-If you have stairs, run up and down them, pick up a jump rope, or prepare with a few leg swings.
+Run up and down stairs, pick up a jump rope, or prepare with a few leg swings.
 When you do start running, shorten your stride initially for more control while your body adjusts to the change in temperature.
 Do any sprint work or slippery hill climbs towards the end of your run when you’re really warm.